undergrad-partner-school

 In addition to its strong academic offerings, Culver-Stockton College also prides itself on its vibrant campus life.
 The college has a wide range of clubs, organizations, and athletic teams that cater to various interests and provide opportunities for students to get involved and make lifelong connections.
 With small class sizes and a tight-knit community, Culver-Stockton College offers a supportive and nurturing environment where students can thrive academically, socially, and personally.

-Culver-Stockton College is a private comprehensive higher education institution located in Canton, MO and set in a rural environment.
-It has a campus size of 143 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 67%.
-The freshman retention rate at Culver-Stockton College is 65% and the six-year graduation rate is 48%.
+Culver-Stockton College is a private comprehensive higher education institution located in Canton, MO.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 65%.
+The freshman retention rate at Culver-Stockton College is 64.8% and the six-year graduation rate is 40%.

 Quick Facts